OpenWIS/openwis-tutorials/OWT-6/README.md

 Import the NgModule for each component you want to use:

-In the current examble at `app.module.ts`:
+In the current example at `app.module.ts`:
 ```ts
 import { NgModule } from '@angular/core';